jdevfullstack-tutorials/code-testing/README.md

 project is just a small one.
 But software development nowadays is already a very sophisticated one.
-So, testing that manually will surely be a headache.
-Plus, testing it manually is not that efficient.
+So, testing it manually will surely be a headache.
+Plus, it is not that efficient.
 And even a well-tested code will not always work as intended to be.
 Our role is just to minimize errors and